Premature menopause / premature ovarian failure (POF)

 • Anger or frustration at not being diagnosed earlier

-For women who have had breast cancer, treatment options may be limited due to the health risks associated with hormone replacement therapies, necessitating tailored menopause management.
+For women who have had breast cancer treatment options may be limited due to the health risks associated with hormone replacement therapies so menopause management needs to be tailored.

 Why Choose Happiher for Early Menopause Support?

-If you’re seeking a specialist for premature menopause in London, Happiher offers:
+If you’re looking for a specialist for premature menopause in London Happiher offers:

 • Private, compassionate consultations with a gynaecologist experienced in early menopause